rsvim/rsvim.github.io/docs/api/01__rsvim/interfaces/RsvimBuf.md

 `number`

 It returns a valid buffer ID if the editor is initialized.
-Otherwise it returns `null` if the editor is not initialized.
+Otherwise it returns `undefined` if the editor is not initialized.

 #### Example